August 8, 2025

 Pricing:

-• Pro (annual billing): $9/month per user - Get unlimited docs & boards, file uploads, real-time collaboration, and priority support
+• Pro (annual billing): $9/month per user, with unlimited docs and boards, file uploads, real-time collaboration, and priority support

 Best for: